anoushkaa15/Deep_Learning/README.md

  • Masked Autoencoding Setup: The model was trained to reconstruct 4-channel inputs (RGB + NIR) with a 75% masking ratio, exposing the encoder to only sparse visible patches.
 This forces the network to learn global spatial relationships, vegetation structure, and field geometry rather than relying on pixel-level cues.

  • Anomaly Scoring: Since no labels are required, anomalies are detected by computing reconstruction error between the input and the MAE-generated output.
-Regions that deviate significantly from expected farmland structure—such as road intrusion, machinery tracks, or foreign objects—produce high-error responses that are thresholded into anomaly masks.
+Regions that deviate significantly from expected farmland structure-such as road intrusion, machinery tracks, or foreign objects-produce high-error responses that are thresholded into anomaly masks.

  • Training Limitation: In this baseline setup, the anomaly suppression (ASL) mechanism was not dynamically triggered; instead, the number of epochs was hard-coded to 20, meaning the model always trained for a fixed duration regardless of loss saturation.